horizontalsystems/blockchain-crypto-guides/fundamentals/8-transactions-basics.md

 Cryptocurrency transactions are not instant.
 For some cryptocurrencies it takes a second while for other it may easily span a few hours.

-> -**Note that this mainly applies to non-custodial wallets as those wallets communicate with the blockchain directly.**_
+> _**Note that this mainly applies to non-custodial wallets as those wallets communicate with the blockchain directly.**_
 >
 > _**The custodial wallets will usually process transactions instantly as you're not really dealing with the blockchain directly.**_